Criminal Audition: Reception

 Sight & Sound featured the film as one of their "10 Human Horror Highlights" while Entertainment Focus included it in its "10 hidden gems you need to see" list.

 In a 4/5 review, Luke Ryan Baldock of The Hollywood News praised the script and the acting, calling the film "a genuinely well-crafted feature that utilises its limitations."
 In his 3.5/5 review for Entertainment Focus, Pip Ellwood-Hughes stated "while not a perfect film, Criminal Audition is a strong statement of intent from two exciting new faces on the horror circuit."

 Release

-Criminal Audition was released on Blu-Ray and VOD in the United States and Canada through Gravitas Ventures on October 13, 2020.
-It was released in the UK digitally, through 101 Films on iTunes, Amazon and Sky Store on October 26, 2020.

 Criminal Audition made its UK premiere at the Prince Charles Cinema in 2019.
 Luke Kaile and Samuel Gridley made an appearance at this event along with a few producers from their supporting companies.
 Mordue Productions, Muzzle the Pig, and Blood & Tweed representatives were also there to see the success of the film they backed.

-Kaile and Gridley presented their film and gave the audience a little behind the scenes exclusive look into how the film was brought about.
+Criminal Audition was released on Blu-Ray and VOD in the United States and Canada through Gravitas Ventures on October 13, 2020.
+It was released in the UK digitally through 101 Films on iTunes, Amazon and Sky Store on October 26, 2020.